“Use a shotgun… and you don’t kill your kids.”

 Although I am a minimalist I feel that two items will make it more effective.
 The first is some type of high-quality tactical light mounted to the gun, and the second is some type of “Side-Saddle” shell holder that fits on the side of the shotgun receiver.

 A Side-Saddle (shown right) or similar type of device is handy for holding six extra rounds on the shotgun.
+They are made for several different models of shotguns, including the Mossberg 500/590 and the Remington 870.
 They are easy to install with no permanent alterations made to the firearm.
 With the Side-Saddle brand, I have found that if shells are loaded into it from the bottom, they are easier to remove and load into the gun, however rounds tend to vibrate out over time if you are shooting a lot.
 You will find yourself pushing the rounds back up into place.
 Loading them from the top solves that problem.
 Also, when installing the Side-Saddle, be sure to use Loctite on all the screws.
 Be sure to check the tightness of the screws after each shooting session as the screws like to vibrate out during prolonged shooting sessions.

 Dedicated Weapons Light:

 Most self-defense shootings happen in low light, and some type of tactical illumination tool is mandatory to properly identify whether or not you are shooting a “hostile”, or about to accidentally shoot a “friendly”.
 Adding a light to a shotgun will give you the capability to employ it at night or inside dark buildings.
 You are going to have to spend some money to do this right.
 Put a budget light and mount on a shotgun is going to result in disappointment.
 I can’t think of anything more abusive than being bolted to the side of shotgun firing full power rounds.
 If you go cheap, either the mount or the light is going to break.
-Surefire (shown right) makes dedicated shotgun forends that are built specifically to handle that shock and abuse.
+Surefire (shown right) makes dedicated shotgun forends for Mossberg 500/590 and Remington 870 shotguns.
+They are built specifically to handle that shock and abuse.

 Mounted Tactical Light: